tomeshnet/tomesh.101/presentations/20190416_civictechto/tomesh-better-web.md

 </div>

 ???
-I'm not going to say hate speech should be given a platform, but
+Think about the power they yield when it comes to content moderation and censorship-

-we _are_ relying on businesses to dictate social norms and police our communications.
+we are relying on businesses to dictate what content should

+and should not be blocked, and when.

 ---